EmilHvitfeldt/smltar/docs/02_tokenization.md

 Not all tokenization packages are the same.
 Most open source tokenizers in R are well-designed but they are designed to serve different purposes.
 Some have a multitude of arguments to allow you to customize your tokenizer for greater flexibility, but this flexibility comes at a price; they tend to have relatively slower performance.

-While we can't easily quantify flexibility, it is straightforward to benchmark some of the tokenizers available in R so you can pick the one that best suits your needs.
+While we can't easily quantify flexibility, it is straightforward to benchmark some of the tokenizers\index{tokenization!package} available in R so you can pick the one that best suits your needs.

 ```r